 - The Player Alumni Resources site for The Green Bay Packers was the biggest single link in terms of views on Facebook’s news feed in the second quarter of this year, seen by 87.2 million people.
 Read of that what you will.

-This report sheds light on the way in which different social media platforms are connected.
+The Widely Viewed Content Report sheds light on the way in which different social media platforms are connected.
 Though Facebook encourages native content, we can nonetheless see that social media has the tendency to send users from one platform to another.
 For musicians, songwriters and rights holders, this means that Facebook is still a key player within the online ecosystem in driving views and by extension, revenue.